 Competitive government funding arrangements means that ACE and public (TAFE) RTOs now face increased competition from other VET providers, including private RTOs.

 Community colleges have great potential to explore new organising models and alternate revenue streams.
 The ALA report notes that ACE providers have economic roles as work-skills developers, bridge builders and platform builders; and community roles as capacity builders, citizenship promoters and health facilitators.
 Given these dual sets of roles, there are growing opportunities to develop hybrid enterprise strategies to ensure long term organisational viability and sustainability.
 This is especially important given that ACE providers often service the most vulnerable and marginalised populations.

 CCA thanks researchers and staff from UTS and Wayside Chapel for their invaluable assistance in running this workshop.

-CCA acknowledges the Aboriginal and Torres Strait Islander peoples as the traditional custodians of our land, and that this workshop will take place on the traditional lands of the Gadigal people of the Eora nation.
-We pay our respects to their Elders past, present and emerging.
+CCA acknowledges the Aboriginal and Torres Strait Islander peoples as the traditional custodians of our land, and that this workshop took place on the traditional lands of the Gadigal people of the Eora nation.
+CCA pay our respects to their Elders past, present and emerging.